 Simply put, counseling is a way for you to begin to talk about your worries, your concerns, feelings, and struggles.
 Often times, just by talking about the issue(s) takes away its power.
 This then allows you to begin to put the pieces of your life back together.
 Most likely, you have the answer to your problems!
 Counseling provides you the time, support, and safe space to finally address and move away from your problems.

-I am also trained in Eye Movement Desensitization and Reprocessing Therapy (EMDR).
-This is an integrative psychotherapy that has been found to be particularly helpful in treating trauma and trauma symptoms, (including but not limited to: anxiety, flashbacks, negative self-talk/beliefs, phobias & fears).
+I am also trained in Eye Movement Desensitization and Reprocessing Therapy (EMDR) and Brainspotting.
+These two methods are integrative psychotherapies that have been found to be particularly helpful in treating trauma and trauma symptoms, (including but not limited to: anxiety, flashbacks, negative self-talk/beliefs, phobias & fears).
 Do you find yourself re-experiencing emotions that you felt when you suffered a trauma or a difficult time in your life?
 Do you find that you become "triggered" or have reactions to people, circumstances, or situations that don't seem warranted?
 Do you feel stuck?
-EMDR may finally help you break free of your symptoms!
+Brainspotting and/or EMDR may finally help you break free of your symptoms!

-I provide clinical supervision for counselors who are pursuing their ATR registration.
-I also provide clinical supervision for art therapy graduate students who are in the internship time of their graduate program.
+I provide clinical supervision for art therapy graduate students who are in the internship time of their graduate program.